 Recent Opinion on a Case out of the Oakland County Circuit Court

-In the Oakland County Circuit Court, if you are charged with OWI Third Offense, the police officer’s memory of a traffic stop may be more persuasive to the judge than a video recording.
+In the Oakland County Circuit Court, if you have OWI Third Offense charges, the police officer’s memory of a traffic stop may be more persuasive to the judge than a video recording.

 Great Attorneys File Motions to Suppress Regardless of Tough Judges and Conservative Laws